togekel/nixos-my-configuration/README.md

 - three-re: `refresh && rebuild && reboot`
 ## Notice
 - Don't directly use this flake!
 You need replace hardware-configuration.nix into your own and edit user info in configuration.nix.
+- You may change sha256 of nur source by hand. `prefetch-nur` sometimes gets wrong sha256 newer than actual.
 - To launch console in logo menu, the shortcut is changed into `kgx` (cmd of console).